 DFLO Entertainment Events Group

 Postponing the event rather than canceling?
 As long as you have a date and venue in place, you can offer to transfer their spot to the new event.
-Just also offer the refund too — that new event date may not work for everyone.
+Offer the refund too — that new event date may not work for everyone.

-One tip here: You may also want to tell attendees to talk to their bank or credit card provider to check on the status of refunds.
-Attendees will often send you personal account or card information to check on refund statuses — tell them not to send you that info and talk to their bank or credit card provider directly.
+One tip here: You may want to tell attendees to talk to their bank or credit card provider to check on the status of refunds.
+Make sure attendees know not to send you their personal account or card information to check on refund statuses.

-It’s every event organizer’s worst-case scenario to have to cancel an event, but done in an open, responsible way, it doesn’t have to be the end of your event.
-In fact, this experience can show your opportunities for growth…and may form the foundation for a very successful event in the future.
+No event organizer wants to have to cancel an event.
+But when done in an open, responsible way, cancellation doesn’t have to be the end of your event.
+Attendees and creators have both had to adapt to more event cancellation announcements during the COVID-19 pandemic, so your attendees are more likely to understand why your event was canceled than ever.
+Whether you’re canceling for health and safety reasons or bad weather, the experience can provide you with opportunities for growth, and may even form the foundation for a very successful event in the future.

-Even with due diligence, there still may be some things that are out of your control.
-But follow best practices and to resolve the inevitable challenges faster — and protect your attendees from the chaos.
-Download The Event Preparedness Playbook: How to Avoid Common Festival Failures for tips to minimize your risk of festival mishaps throughout your event.
+Even with due diligence, there still may be some things that are out of your control, but you can follow best practices to resolve inevitable challenges faster and protect your attendees from the chaos.
+Our COVID-19 Event Safety Playbook can help you plan ahead and mitigate future risks.